-Silver Birch Class have live, interactive and compulsory daily lessons at 9:30, 11:00 and 13:15.
-Teachers will input to the children for approximately 15 minutes before the children complete approximately an hour of independent tasks offline.
+Oak Class have live, interactive and compulsory daily registration at 10:00.
 In addition children are expected to read for a minimum of 20 minutes per day at least 5 days a week.
 Click the Teams link below to join your lesson.

-Digital copies of your work for today can be found here, paper copies can be picked up from the school.
+Digital copies of work will be uploaded on Tapestry.
+Paper copies can be picked up from the school or downloaded here.

-You can submit your work to firstname.lastname@example.org or drop paper copies off at school when picking up your work for the following day.
+You can submit your work on Tapestry or e-mail to firstname.lastname@example.org or drop paper copies off at school when picking up your work for the following day.

 In addition to the schools core offer (outlined above) there are some fantastic free digital resources to support home learning.
 As a school we strongly recommend BBC Bitesize and Oak National Academy to families wishing additional resources.